0xJs/Breaching_the_cloud_cheatsheet/azure/privilege-escalation.md

 ```
 Invoke-AzVMRunCommand -ResourceGroupName <resource group name> -VMName <VM name> -CommandId RunPowerShellScript -ScriptPath ./powershell-script.ps1
 ```

+### Reset password from VM
+- Can be done from Azure portal
+- This may be a quick way to gain access and avoid PowerShell alerting
+- Be careful though as scripts/services may be using the credential

 ## Ad user attributes
 - User attributes and sensitive information